tesla93/HotelBookingApi/README.md

 1. To make this project work, open a terminal in the HotelBookingAPI folder and type `dotnet restore`.

 2. Once you have finished inside the terminal, type `dotnet run` and this will cause an api to be raised at the address https://localhost:44357.
-Automatically a database will be created in SQL Server and the corresponding migrations will be applied
+Automatically a database will be created in SQL Server and the corresponding migrations will be applied.

 3. In https://localhost:44357/swagger/index.html the api is documented.